dsenech/qcm_wed_doc/_sources/defining_models.rst.txt

 #. (optional) A list of permutations of the  :math:`N_o=N_s+N_b`  orbitals that define generators of the symmetries of the cluster.
 #. (optional) A boolean flag that, if true, signals that bath orbitals belong to irreducible representations of the symmetry group of the cluster, instead of being part of permutations of the different orbitals of the cluster-bath system.

 In the above example, a four-site cluster is defined, without any bath sites.
-The positions of the sites are not relevant to `qcm_ED`, and so are not defined at this stage.
+The positions of the sites are not relevant to the impurity solver, and so are not defined at this stage.
 However, a plaquette geometry is implicit here, with the following site labels:

 .. figure:: 2x2.png